-Visiting Public Humanities Faculty Fellow at the Jackman Humanities Institute
+JHI Visiting Public Humanities Faculty Fellowship

-The Jackman Humanities Institute at the University of Toronto invites applications for a Visiting Public Humanities Faculty Fellowship (VPH) to be held in 2021-2022.
+The Jackman Humanities Institute (JHI) at the University of Toronto invites applications for a Visiting Public Humanities Faculty Fellowship (VPH) to be held in 2024-2025.
 The JHI VPH Faculty Fellowship is intended to foster knowledge exchange between the academy and the public.
 The JHI VPH will be a mid-career, tenured faculty member from another institution who has a demonstrated track record of bringing humanities research out of the classroom and university press, and into the broader public realm for discussion, debate and examination across multiple media platforms, and who is experienced in addressing audiences outside the academy.
-The JHI VPH Faculty Fellow will hold a 12-month fellowship at the JHI (in residence for nine months), where they will pursue research in their own discipline and engage in the public humanities and will continue to develop their public profile.
-The JHI VPH Faculty Fellow is expected to:

-1. propose, write, and publish innovative public humanities projects, some on the JHI’s annual theme, with the goal of taking humanities research into the public domain.
+1. Propose, write, and publish innovative public humanities projects, some on the JHI’s annual theme, with the goal of taking humanities research into the public domain

-2. participate in activities with the multigenerational circle of fellows, including weekly lunch seminars and occasional workshops and lectures;
+2. Participate in activities with the multigenerational circle of fellows, including weekly lunch seminars and occasional workshops and lectures

 The Jackman Humanities Institute interprets “Humanities” as a broad category, including political theory, interpretive social science, music, and the arts.